wncc/WnCC/_showcase_projects/2-JARVIS-nihal.markdown

 category:
 - AI
 - Python
-weight: 1
+weight: 2
 ---

 A simple personal assistant driven by text and voice with limitless possibilities of adding more features.
+Uses AIML (Artificial Intelligence Markup Language) for pattern matching and chatbot abilities along with a few python and shell scripts to carry out system processes.
 The repository resides [here]({{ page.repo }}).